bennyhuo/KotlinBlogTranslation/original/Announcing Anko for Android.md

 ### Existing code support

 You can keep your old classes written in Java.
-Moreover, if you still want (or have) to write a Kotlin activity class and inflate an XML layout for some reason, you can use <code>View</code> properties and listener helpers which would make things easier:
+Moreover, if you still want (or have) to write a Kotlin activity class and inflate an XML layout for some reason, you can use `View` properties and listener helpers which would make things easier:

 {% raw %}
 <p></p>